 When a friend of mine was too busy to visit Kyoto, she gave me her tickets to Miyako Odori.
 Although I've been to Kyoto a few times, I've never been to Miyako Odori.
 I've never even heard of it.
 The more she told me about it, the more fascinated I was.
 I couldn't wait.

 Simply put, it was one of the most amazing experiences of my life.
-The beauty of the music, the costumes, the dancing was nothing like I'd seen before.
+The beauty of the music, the costumes and the dancing was like nothing I'd seen before.
 It is easy to see why people from all over Japan come to see the show.

 The geisha tea ceremony - Let's keep it moving folks

 In the introductory image above, you see a geisha (or geiko) performing a tea ceremony before Miyako Odori.
 She sits in the front of the room making tea according to strict tradition with the help of a maiko.
 She does this quietly and we watch.
 During this, we are served green tea and a sweet bean mochi by staff dressed in kimonos.
 The mochi is served on a small Japanese ceramic plate.
 They let us keep it!
 I've seen this plate sold elsewhere for about 1,200 yen.

 Still, some people might be disappointed by this.
 Dozens of us are herded into the room and then are herded out in about fifteen or twenty minutes.
 I was in the second row so I was able to take a picture.
 Not everyone was lucky.
 I didn't mind.
 It was the first time I'd seen a geisha so close.
 Also my ticket was free.